basham/swit-workshop-a11y/slides.md

 - Screen readers

 Note:
 And of course, there is assistive software.
 Shortcuts allows you to make a change, without hunting through menus.
-Spell check and word predition helps you to type (sometimes).
+Spell check and word prediction helps you to type (sometimes).
 You can adjust screen colors, if you are color blind and can't see red.
 You can zoom.
 And you can use a screen reader.
 That's where we'll spend most of our time during this workshop.